dart-lang/site-www/src/tools/pub/publishing.md

 or replace the package README and documentation.

-## Publishing is forever

-Keep in mind that publishing is forever.
-As soon as you publish your package, users can depend on it.
-Once they start doing that, removing the package would break theirs.
-To avoid that, pub strongly discourages deleting packages.
-You can always upload new versions of your package, but old ones will continue to be available for users that aren't ready to upgrade yet.

 ## Marking packages as discontinued {#discontinue}

 Although packages always remain published, it can be useful to signal to